ambianic/peerjs-python/README.md

 ## Project Status

-Early development stage.
-The initial focus is on p2p datachannel support.
-Contributions are welcome.-
+Initial working prototype completed.
+PeerJS Python is now able to connect over WebRTC DataChannel to PeerJS in the browser and exchange messages.

 -  [x] Complete and test connectivity with signaling server (peerjs-server).
--  [ ] Complete and test connectivity with web app peers.
+-  [x] Complete and test connectivity with web app peers.
+-  [ ] >90% code coverage with CI tests.